ricardoom/decolonizingnewmexico/content/chapters/context-and-history/telling-new-mexico.md

 Understanding why and how people settled where they did and how they designed, built and sustained the structures they did is critical.
 In this way, the human touch upon this land is visible everywhere; central plazas, churches, villages, burial grounds and agricultural lands all serve as anchors.
 These lands are intricately connected by trails, roads and acequias — ancient waterways that convey water from the river to fields.
 In all of these spaces, Native American and Indo-Hispano alike, including their points of convergence, villages have sustained multiple changes, including a mix of mud and modernism, where even mobile homes have been converted to reflect a local vernacular.

 The story of place is also about loss, however.
-For decades, with the loss of ancestral lands through conquest, governmental seizure, economic necessity and corrupt legal maneuvering that impacted Native American and Hispanic communities in New Mexico.
+For decades, with the loss of ancestral lands through conquest, governmental seizure, economic necessity and corrupt legal maneuvering that impacted Native American and Hispanic communities in New Mexico[^9].
 The impact of these losses was a shift away from agricultural-pastoral economies, and because of it, these communities have faced declining populations, losing large percentages of their youth to major urban centers in the region, including Albuquerque, Denver, Las Vegas, and Salt Lake City.
 While some families have remained, many more have left, only to return for ritual events (e.g., funerals, weddings or feast days), with untold others never journeying back at all.

 ### People Tell